 - You will see one login does not have delete next to it.
 This is the admin login that needs to be used.

-7. Moving forward, on the next page after your Brand Registry account is created, and after clicking getting started you will chose the country that you want to be Brand Registered for.
-In our case it would be the United States.
-On the next page you will click Enroll a new brand as shown below.
+7. Moving forward, on the next page after your Brand Registry account is created, and after clicking getting started you will choose the country that you want to be Brand Registered for.
+In our case, it would be the United States.
+On the next page, you will click Enroll a new brand as shown below.

 8. On the next page, Amazon will ask a series of questions regarding your trademark and brand.
 There will be three sections to fill out.

 - What is your brand name?
 Enter the name of the trademark

 - Select a Trademark Office Select United States – the United States Patent and Trademark Office

 - Please enter the registration or serial number Enter the Serial Number of the trademark